thunderbird/webext-docs/addressBooks.provider.rst

 .. api-section-annotation-hack::

+Use this API when you want to allow the user to search a third-party address book, but you do not want to cache the entire address book locally.

-Creates a read-only addressbook that fires this event when searching for a contact, and your code can determine the contacts that should be shown as a result of that search.
+Adding a `SearchRequest` listener creates a read-only address book that fires this event when the user searches for a contact, and your code can determine the contacts that should be shown as a result of that search.

-When the user types a name or address in the mail composer's "To:" field, or similar fields like the calendar meeting attendees, this event will fire and allow you to make a query on a server or third party local datasource, and return the matching contacts in that third party source.
+When the user types a name in the mail composer's "To:" field, or similar fields like the calendar meeting attendees, this event will fire and allow you to make a query on a server, or third-party local datasource, and return the matching contacts in that third-party source.
 These contacts will then be displayed as autocomplete result in the dropdown of the email field.

-This API will also create a type of address book similar to LDAP address books, which appears in the address book window.
+This API will also create a type of address book in the address book window, similar to LDAP address books.
 When selecting this address book, the user will first see no contacts, but he can search for them, which will fire this same event, and the results that you return here will be displayed as contact cards in the address book.

 When you register this event, the address book will be created internally.
-The name that you pass here in `extraParameters` is what the user will see as name of the address book.
-If need be, you can register several times, to create multiple address books.
+The name that you pass in `extraParameters` is what the user will see as name of the address book.
+You can register several listeners, to create multiple address books.

 Sample implementation:
 ```